 Pretty Irene had her share of media attention on receiving her First Holy Communion in the small church of the lovely little town of Hermance in Geneva last 2 May.
 Her grandmother, Queen Sofia, her aunt, the Infanta Elena, and Elenas’s son Froilan attended.

 The Infanta Cristina, Irene’s mother, is the king’s younger sister to whom he was especially close, sharing friends and likes: movies, skiing, disco, sailing. . .
-But when Cristina’s husband, the commoner Iñaki Urdangarin, became involved in a scandal of full-blown magnitude, and is now accused of corruption and money laundering, the Royal Family had no choice but to send the Urdangarin-Borbons well behind the cordon sanitaire in an attempt at damage control.
+But when Cristina’s husband, the commoner Iñaki Urdangarin, got involved in a scandal of full-blown magnitude, and is now accused of corruption and money laundering, the Royal Family had no choice but to send the Urdangarin-Borbons packing in an attempt at damage control.

 Since then the seemingly foolproof sibling bond has been severed utterly.
 The Urdangarin-Borbons are, for all intents and purposes, exiled in Switzerland.
 Privately, beyond the range of prying cameras, the Queen Sofia and the Infanta Elena, Felipe’s older sister, try to patch up the rift but the task is hopelessly quixotic.

 Come the 20th of May, Irene’s cousin Leonor, Princess of Asturias, heir to the Spanish throne, will also be receiving her first Eucharist.
-It is after all the season of the First Sacrament, traditionally between Easter and the Pentecost.
+It is after all the season of the First Sacrament, traditionally between Easter and Pentecost.
 Before the close-knit Royal Family was torn apart by the Urdangarin scandal, the two young girls were natural friends and playmates as only cousins of the same age could be.
 (Both were born in 2005.)
-In the fallout they no longer are.
-They’d have gained precious memories attending each other’s First Communion with which to look back in their adulthood when life will tend to be more complicated.
+In the fallout, they no longer are.
+They’d have gained precious memories attending each other’s First Communion that they could look back to in their adulthood when life will tend to be more complicated.
 The complications came early – in their young lives.